$1,800,000,000 Settlement before trial – Mass Action In re Aliso Canyon Gas Leak Cases

 Parties Confidential

 Plaintiff was injured when a rented SUV rolled backward over him, crushing his legs.
-Kelly proved that the design of the SUV was such that it could move when it should not.
+Kelly proved that the design of the SUV was such that it was not secured when engaged in park.

 $2,600,000 Verdict – Insurance bad faith claim